scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 MDAnalysis does not yet provide a standard interface for parallel analysis; instead, various existing parallel libraries such as Python multiprocessing_, joblib_, and mpi4py_ :cite:`Dalcin:2005aa,Dalcin:2011aa` are currently used to parallelize MDAnalysis-based code on a case-by-case basis.
 Here we evaluated performance for parallel map-reduce :cite:`Dean:2008aa` type analysis with the Dask_ parallel computing library :cite:`Rocklin:2015aa` for task-graph based distributed computing on HPC and local computing resources.
-Although Dask is able to implement much more complex computations than map-reduce, we chose Dask for this task because of its ease of use and because we envisage using this approach for more complicated analysis applications whose parallelization cannot easily be expressed as a simple map-reduce algorithm.
+Although Dask is able to implement much more complex computations than map-reduce, we chose Dask for this task because of its ease of use and because we envisage using this approach for more complicated analysis applications whose parallelization cannot be easily expressed as a simple map-reduce algorithm.

 .. figure:: figs/panels/rmsd_dask.pdf
    :figclass: b

-   rmsd calculation via map-reduce with Dask.
+   Calculation of the root mean square distance (rmsd) of a protein structure from the starting conformation via map-reduce with Dask.
    **A** rmsd as a function of time, with partial time series colored by trajectory block.
    **B** Dask task graph for splitting the rmsd calculation into three trajectory blocks.
    :label:`rmsd-dask`

-As the computational task we performed an optimal structural superposition of the atoms of a protein to a reference structure by minimizing the RMSD of the |Calpha| atoms :cite:`Mura:2014kx` (Figure :ref:`rmsd-dask`).
+As the computational task we performed a common task in the analysis of the structural dynamics of proteins: we computed the time series of the root mean squared distance (rmsd) of the positions of all |Calpha| atoms to their initial coordinates at time 0; for each time step ("frame") in the trajectory, rigid body degrees of freedom (translations and rotations) have to be removed through an optimal structural superposition that minimizes the rmsd  :cite:`Mura:2014kx` (Figure :ref:`rmsd-dask`).
 A range of commonly used MD file formats (CHARMM/NAMD DCD :cite:`Brooks:2009pt`, Gromacs XTC :cite:`Abraham:2015aa`, Amber NCDF :cite:`Case:2005uq`) and different trajectory sizes were benchmarked.

 We looked at different HPC resources including national supercomputers (XSEDE TACC *Stampede* and SDSC *Comet*), university supercomputers (Arizona State University Research Computing *Saguaro*), and local resources (Gigabit networked multi-core workstations).
 The tested resources are parallel and heterogeneous with different CPUs, file systems, high speed networks and are suitable for high-performance distributed computing at various levels of parallelization.
-Different storage systems such as solid state drives (SSDs), hard disk drives (HDDs), and the parallel Lustre file system (implemented on top of HDD) were tested to examine the effect of I/O on the performance.
+Different storage systems such as solid state drives (SSDs), hard disk drives (HDDs), network file system (NFS), and the parallel Lustre file system (using HDDs) were tested to examine the effect of I/O on the performance.
 The benchmarks were performed both on a single node and across multiple nodes using the multiprocessing and distributed_ schedulers in the Dask library.

+We previously showed that the overall computational cost scales directly with the length of the trajectory, i.e., the weak scaling is close to ideal and is fairly independent from other factors :cite:`Khoshlessan:2017aa`.
+Here we focus on the strong scaling behavior, i.e., the dependence of overall run time on the number of CPU cores used.
-Our results showed strong dependency on the storage system because competition for access to the same file from multiple processes emerged as a key problem.
+Competition for access to the same file from multiple processes appears to be a bootleneck and thefore the storage system is an important determinant of performance.
-But because the trajectory file format dictates the data access pattern, the overall performance depends critically on the storage system *and* the actual data format, with some formats being more robust against storage system specifics than others.
+But because the trajectory file format dictates the data access pattern, overall performance also depends on the actual data format, with some formats being more robust against storage system specifics than others.

-Overall, good performance and strong scaling with the number of CPU cores was found on a single node but robust across-node performance remained challenging.
+Overall, good strong scaling performance  could be obtained for a single node but robust across-node performance remained challenging.
 In order to identify performance bottlenecks we examined several other factors including the effect of striping in the parallel Lustre file system, oversubscribing (using more tasks than Dask workers), the performance of the Dask scheduler itself, and we also benchmarked an MPI-based implementation in contrast to the Dask approach.
 From these tests we tentatively conclude that poor across-nodes performance is rooted in contention on the shared network that may slow down individual tasks and lead to poor load balancing.
 Nevertheless, Dask with MDAnalysis appears to be a promising approach for high-level parallelization for analysis of MD trajectories, especially at moderate CPU core numbers.

-Present study considers both strong and weak scaling for measuring parallel performance of our Map-Reduce job.
-All file formats including XTC, DCD, and NCDF are used

 Methods